Net-Mist/remy/Readme.md

 This repo contains a list of French cooking recipes.

 # Presentation
-The goal is to have a single repo containing all recipes, in a format practical for any kind of scripting, automation, and human editing.
+The goal is to have a single repo containing all recipes, in a format allowing any kind of scripting, automation, and human editing.
 To achieve this goal, recipes are coded in [cooklang](https://cooklang.org/)